Transportation

 • At the tram stops, only use tram equipment specified for use by the public.

-Athens taxi services are inexpensive by European standards and offers a reasonable alternative to mass transit.
-All licensed taxis are equipped with meters, and fares are charged per kilometre and per hour.
+Athens taxi services are inexpensive compared to European standards and offer a reasonable alternative to mass transit.
+All licensed taxis are fitted with fare meters, and fares are charged per kilometre and hour.
 Each cab also displays currently valid tariffs and surcharges.

 • The driver will carry passengers’ luggage to and from the cab when picking up or dropping off a passenger.

-• The driver may not deny a passenger transportation, and may not pick up extra passengers without your permission.
+• The driver should not pick up extra passengers without your permission.

 • A passenger may request a waiting time of up to 15 minutes, occasionally more if there is a valid reason.